fardeenKhadri/kochosama/README.md

 # kochosama
-a bot written in order to host a telegram bot, wherein conversation with the insect hashira of demon slayer made possible, this bot involves the sentimental replies and is assumed to speak with a person called SK,
+A code written in order to host a telegram bot, wherein conversation with the insect hashira of demon slayer made possible, this bot involves the sentimental replies and is assumed to speak with a person called SK,

 **Features**
 Conversational AI: The bot engages in chat using the Groq AI API, specifically configured to emulate Shinobu Kocho's personality.